-Install Docker Enterprise Edition for Windows ServerEstimated reading time: 5 minutes
+Install Docker Engine - Enterprise on Windows ServersEstimated reading time: 6 minutes

-Docker Enterprise Edition for Windows Server (Docker EE) enables native Docker containers on Windows Server.
+Docker Engine - Enterprise enables native Docker containers on Windows Server.
 Windows Server 2016 and later versions are supported.
-The Docker EE installation package includes everything you need to run Docker on Windows Server.
-This topic describes pre-install considerations, and how to download and install Docker EE.
+The Docker Engine - Enterprise installation package includes everything you need to run Docker on Windows Server.
+This topic describes pre-install considerations, and how to download and install Docker Engine - Enterprise.

-Docker EE for Windows requires Windows Server 2016 or later.
+Docker Engine - Enterprise requires Windows Server 2016, 1703, or 1803.
 See What to know before you install for a full list of prerequisites.

 Open a PowerShell command prompt, and type the following commands.

 Install-Module DockerMsftProvider -Force Install-Package Docker -ProviderName DockerMsftProvider -Force

 Check if a reboot is required, and if yes, restart your instance:

 If the output of this command is Yes, then restart the server with:

 Test your Docker Engine - Enterprise installation by running the